Personal Backup Version 5.2

 /lang:[xx]

-Select the language (currently English or German).
-The command line option overrides the setting under program preferences.
+Select the user language.
+The command line option overrides the setting from the main menu (Preferences ⇒ Language).

 /log:[n]